Removing Ignored Files From a Git Repository

 Earlier this week I was asked to review a few pull requests on an older project.
 The project maintainer wasn’t available and the client was anxious to have the changes deployed.
 A cursory glance at the pull requests revealed conflicts.
 All on files generated by the build process.

 The project was started after we had only recently made the transition from Subversion to Git.
-Whoever created the project was new to Git and didn’t properly understand how to use the .gitignore file.
+Whoever created the project was new to Git and didn’t properly understand how to use the .gitignore

 Starting Out

-When you initialise an empty Git repository using git init the newly created repository will contain no .gitignore file.
+file.
 That’s not so bad for simple projects.
 However if any part of your project will be compiled then you’ll most likely need to create one.

 Templates